syncfusion-content/angularjs-docs/angularjs/Maps/User-Interaction.md

 ### Level

-The `e-zoomsettings-level` property determines the Map’s scale size when zooming.
+The `e-zoomSettings-level` property determines the Map’s scale size when zooming.
 The default value of `level` is 1.

 N> level cannot be less than 1

 ### EnableZoom

-The `e-zoomsettings-enablezoom` property enables or disables the zooming feature.
+The `e-zoomSettings-enableZoom` property enables or disables the zooming feature.

 ### MinValue

-The `e-zoomsettings-minvalue` property is used to set the minimum zoom level of the Map.
+The `e-zoomSettings-minValue` property is used to set the minimum zoom level of the Map.

 ### MaxValue

-The `e-zoomsettings-maxvalue` property is used to set the maximum zoom level of the Map.
+The `e-zoomSettings-maxValue` property is used to set the maximum zoom level of the Map.

 {% highlight html %}